Written by Rebecca Peters-Golden

 - Thousand Island dressing

-Make an easy guacamole.
-Mash the avocados and season with salt and pepper; add salsa and lime juice a few spoonfuls at a time and stir to combine until the guacamole reaches your desired consistency.
+- Add the salsa and lime juice a few spoonfuls at a time, stirring until the guacamole reaches your desired consistency.

 - Season the guacamole with salt and pepper to taste.

 - Heat 1 tablespoon oil in a small saucepan over medium-low heat.

 - Add the garlic and cook, stirring, until the garlic is soft but not yet brown at the edges, about 1 minute.

 - Stir in the refried beans and cook until heated through.

 - Season with chili powder and a pinch of salt and pepper.

 - Line a large plate or baking sheet with paper towels.

 - Heat the remaining 1/4 cup oil in a heavy-bottomed, high-sided sauté pan or skillet over medium-high heat.